seanys/seanys.github.io/_posts/2026-08-15-why-we-need-analytical-models-to-guide-training-for-scalable-multi-agent-learning.md

 ---
 layout: post
-title: "Why Do We Need Analytical Models to Guide Training for Scalable Multi-Agent Learning?"
+title: "Why Do We Need Analytical Models to Guide Training for Cooperative Multi-Agent Learning?"
 date: 2026-08-14
-description: Using analytical models to provide structured guidance for reinforcement learning.
+description: In cooperative multi-agent reinforcement learning (CMARL), each agent learns from a shared return jointly determined by the stochastic actions of all agents, introducing cross-agent noise into its learning signal.
+As the number of agents grows, this noise increasingly dominates the learning signal, making direct scaling of CMARL nearly infeasible.
+This article presents how analytical models can provide direct signals for policy optimization in CMARL, thereby making CMARL scalable.
 tags:
   - Reinforcement Learning
   - Model-Augmented Learning